mesosphere/dcos-docs-site/pages/services/confluent-zookeeper/2.1.0-4.0.0e/security/index.md

 #### Enabling Kerberos After Deployment

 It is possible to enable Kerberos authentication after the deployment of DC/OS {{ model.techName }}.
-As described in the (Rolling Upgrade)[https://cwiki.apache.org/confluence/display/ZOOKEEPER/Server-Server+mutual+authentication] section of the Apache ZooKeeper documentation, this requires multiple rolling restarts of the ZooKeeper ensemble and client connectivity may be lost at times.
+As described in the (Rolling Upgrade)[https://cwiki.apache.org/confluence/display/ZOOKEEPER/Server-Server+mutual+authentication] section of the {{ model.techName }} documentation, this requires multiple rolling restarts of the ZooKeeper ensemble and client connectivity may be lost at times.

 Assuming that DC/OS {{ model.techName }} was initially deployed with `service.security.kerberos.enabled` set to `false`, the following steps can be used to enable Kerberos for the service.